 Text of Expressing the sense of the House of Representatives regarding financial management by Federal agencies.

-This simple resolution was agreed to on June 9, 1998.
-That is the end of the legislative process for a simple resolution.
 The text of the bill below is as of Jun 9, 1998 (Passed the House (Engrossed)).

 HRES 447 EH